dotvezz/go-chat/README.md

 ## Server

-The server can be run in several ways
+The server can be run in a few ways

-- `go install github.com/dotvezz/go-chat/cmd/server`
-  - This installs a binary called `server` to your `$GOPATH/bin` directory.
 - Clone this repository and `go run go-chat/cmd/server/main.go`
 - Clone this repository and build `go-chat/cmd/server/main.go`

+Every new user joins with an empty username. the `/nick` command changes usernames.

 ### Configuration